xuminic/renamex/README.en.txt

 Examples
 --------

-rename foo food
-  Change file 'foo' to 'food', just like mv(1) does.

-rename -lR *
-  To lowcase all filenames, directories and filenames and directories under subdirectories.
+renamex -l -R *
+  To lowercase all files' names recursively.

-rename -s/abc/xyz/gi *.c
+renamex -u -s/abc/xyz/gi *.c
-  Substitute all 'abc' substrings appeared in C  sources  files  with 'xyz', ignoring case.
+  Substitute all 'abc' substrings appeared in C  sources  files  with 'xyz', ignoring the case, then uppercase the whole file name.

-rename -vs/.c/.cpp/s *.c
-  Change  C sources suffix to C++ sources suffix, with verbose information.
+renamex -v -s/.c/.cpp/s *
+  Find all files with the '.c' suffix in the current directory and change them to '.cpp' suffix.
+Print the verbose information.

+find . -name *.c > filename.lst
+renamex -s/.c/.cpp/s -f filename.lst
+  Find all files with the '.c' suffix under the current directory and change them to '.cpp' suffix by the list file.

-rename -s/abc/12345/bi *
+renamex -s/abc/12345/bi *
-  Find the last occurrence of 'abc'  and  replace  it  with  '12345', ignoring case.
+  Read names from the 'filename.lst', find the last occurrence of 'abc'
+  and  replace it with '12345', ignoring the case.

-rename -o guest -R /home/custom change the owner of the file '/home/custom' to 'guest'.
-The 'guest' should be an effective user in the current system.
-If '/home/custom' is a directory, all files in this directory tree will hand to 'guest'.

-rename -s/^[A-Z].*file/nofile/r *
+renamex -s/^[A-Z].*file/nofile/r *
   The target substring starts with a capital letter, and ends with string 'file'.
 There are 0 or any numbers of characters between the capital letter and 'file'.
 The substring, if encountered in filenames, will be replaced with 'nofile'.

-rename -s/^[A-Z].+file/nofile/eg *
+renamex -s/^[A-Z].+file/nofile/eg *
-  Similar to last example, except it uses extended regular expression, such as the '+' metacharacter, and replaces all matching strings with 'nofile'.
+  Similar to above, except it uses extended regular expression, such as the '+' metacharacter, and replaces all matching strings with 'nofile'.

+renamex -t -s/^[A-Z].+file/nofile/eg *
+  Test mode only.
+Simulate the rename process but no files would be actually changed.

+renamex -o guest -R /home/custom change the ownership of '/home/custom' to 'guest'.
+The 'guest' should be an effective user in the current system.
+If '/home/custom' is a directory, all files' ownership in this directory tree will be changed to 'guest'.